madebyshape/craft-cms/README.md

 Blocks are large chunks of markup, or made up of smaller components.
 E.g. a block could be a form, with button and input field components included.
 Use the `blocks` folder and name each component file (Camel Case) by it's use case e.g. `largeForm.twig` (If a SASS file exists for a block, use the same file name).

 Blocks ideally should be selectable via a Matrix Field so CP users can pick and choose these per template.
 In some cases this might not be possible though, e.g. if the page is dynamically generated.

-## Generate .env (If project exists)

-`./craft setup`

-If using MAMP, ensure the server name is `127.0.0.1` and `Allow network access to MySQL` is enabled in MAMP - https://craftcms.stackexchange.com/questions/23056/craft-cli-rc1-connectivity-issues-with-mamp-pro/23058

 ## Developers